SpectraL519/cpp-gl/docs/algoithms.md

 ### Types

 > [!NOTE]
-> All types listed below are defined in the `gl::types` namespace
+> All types listed below are defined in the `gl::algorithm` namespace

 - `no_return` - A placeholder type to represent algorithms that do not return a value.
 It is primarily used in type traits to conditionally handle return types.
 - `empty_callback` - Represents an empty callback, used as a default value where no callback functionality is needed.